Compression Gloves And Gauntlets

 • What Does mmHg Mean In Compression Gloves And Gauntlets

 • Millimeters of mercury (mmHg) is a unit of measurement for pressure.
-For compression gloves and gantlets, mmHg specifies the amount of pressure (tightness) that the glove or gauntlet applies to your hand and wrist.
+For hand compression gloves and gantlets, mmHg specifies the amount of pressure (tightness) that the glove or gauntlet applies to your hand and wrist.
 Higher mmHg numbers represent more pressure.

 • Most compression gloves and gauntlets are specially designed to allow for normal hand, wrist, and arm movements, which should allow you to do most of your normal activities without restriction.